Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Monday Lectures (Live-Recorded Webinars): Meeting for four 1-hour Lectures with Dr. Sara Brown (and/or guest James Tauber) meeting on Mondays at 11:00 AM Eastern Time on Nov 25, Dec 2, 9, and 16 (and a pre-recorded bonus lecture from Dr. Corey Olsen will be shared with all enrolled students at a time yet to be determined.

-Discussion Sessions: Discussion group meetings with Patrick Lyon on Thursdays at 9:00 PM Eastern for four 1-hour discussion groups on November 28 and December 5, 12, and 19.
+Discussion Sessions: Discussion group meetings with Patrick Lyon on Thursdays at 9:00 PM Eastern (except discussion 1 on Friday at 9:00pm due to Thanksgiving.
+Therefore, the four 1-hour discussion groups will occur on November 29 (Friday) and December 5, 12, and 19.

 JRR Tolkien is one of those rare authors whose poetry is as accomplished as his prose writing.
 Up to this point, though, those who wished to focus primarily on Tolkien’s poetry had to access a significant number of books and online resources to do so, as they were scattered far and wide.
 Now, a Most Delightful Event has occurred – for the first time, a collected volume of Tolkien’s poetry is available, and it is a Tome of Significant Size!